tristan-mastrodicasa/tristans-app-server/README.md

 	$ npm install

+Duplicate and edit `src/conf/env.sample.ts` into the dev and production files

 Download a API tester like postman / swagger

 Download the editor config plugin for your associated IDE to sync with the settings located in `.editorconfig`